-- 1 Turn on the computer. - 2 Click Start, All Programs, and VAIO Control Center.
-The VAIO Control Center window appears. - 3 Double-click the System Information icon under the System Information folder.
+- 1 Turn on the computer. - 2 Click Start, All Programs, and VAIO Control Center. - Double-click the System Information icon under the System Information folder.

 You can view the amount of system memory.
 If the additional memory does not appear, repeat the whole installation procedure and restart the computer.